Sponsored content

 Drinking enough water dilutes urine.
 Urine that’s too concentrated can irritate the bladder and cause bacteria to grow, leading to urinary tract infections (UTIs).

 However, it’s best to spread your water intake throughout the day and not overdo it – taking sips instead of large gulps – to help prevent sudden urges to use the toilet.
-The NHS advises adults to drink six to eight cups of fluid a day.
+The NHS advises adults drink six to eight cups of fluid a day.
 Check out our article, 10 tips for staying hydrated, for more information.

 Final thoughts…